BadgerBlitz - Inside the rankings: Wisconsin's 2020 class

 Inside the rankings: Wisconsin's 2020 class

-With eight commitments already in the 2020 class, it is time to go back inside the rankings and break down how each recruit factors into the team total on Rivals.com.
+With nine commitments in the 2020 class, it is time to go back inside the rankings and break down how each recruit factors into the team total on Rivals.com.

 To explain it basically, players are assigned a set number of points based on their Rivals Rating (RR).
 A 6.1-ranked prospect receives 150 points, a 6.0-ranked prospect receives 135, a 5.9 ranked prospects receives 120, and so on down the line in increments of 15.